emanuelconunaemme/photoboot/README.md

 # photoboot

 Custom iPad photo booth app for reusable event photo capture, delivery, and printing.
+This is a monorepo that includes the client and backend code.

 ## Layout